dovewalletHQ/dove-backend/REGISTRATION.md

 **Notes:**
 - This endpoint creates the user account AND returns authentication token
 - Store the `access_token` securely for subsequent API calls
-- Password is hashed automatically by the backend
+- Both password and passcode are hashed automatically by the backend
 - User status is set to "ACTIVE" after successful verification
+- Passcode is a 6-digit security code separate from the login password

 ---